chetanananthu/sample/README.md

 # sample
-This is a sample Description

-This is a sample file editing
+This is a sample file for beginners